Svalorzen/AI-Toolbox/docs/TutorialMDP.md

         // the antelope cannot move where the tiger was before. if ( c1[TIGER_X] == c2[ANTEL_X] && c1[TIGER_Y] == c2[ANTEL_Y] ) return 0.0;

-        // As a last check, we check whether they were both in the same cell before.
+        // The last test is to check whether they were both in the same cell before.
         // In that case the game would have ended, and nothing would happen anymore.
         // We model this as a self-absorbing state, or a state that always transitions
         // to itself.